Corpus Christi Chemical Plant Disaster Attorneys

 Victims of catastrophic plant fires and oil refinery accidents can suffer both physical and mental trauma.
 We have seen many workers dealing with severe burns, permanent disfigurement, and post-traumatic stress disorder (PTSD).

-Our experienced Corpus Christi and North Dakota-based lawyers know how difficult recovery can be and are committed to collecting the maximum financial compensation for our clients - including lost wages, current and future medical expenses, and more.
+Our experienced lawyers know how difficult recovery can be and are committed to collecting the maximum financial compensation for our clients, including lost wages, current and future medical expenses, and more.

-What Compensation Can Injured Oil Refinery and Chemical Plant Workers Collect?
+What Compensation Can Injured Oil Refinery & Chemical Plant Workers Collect?

-Workers compensation usually only covers medical expenses and lost wages.
-On the other hand, plant explosion injury claims and refinery accident lawsuits can achieve full financial recovery, including financial compensation for:
+Workers’ compensation usually only covers medical expenses and lost wages.
+On the other hand, plant explosion injury claims and refinery accident lawsuits can achieve full financial recovery, including compensation for:

 - Lost past and future wages